aureliayang/EcoSLIM_CONUS/README.md

 * Welcome to download and use.
 Enjoy!
 ## Parallel performance
 Currently, optimization continues, so only the particle loop kernel got tested on Della-GPU cluster at Princeton University.
-Each GPU node is equipped with 2 NVIDIA A100 GPUs and 128 cores of 2.60-GHz AMD EPYC 7H12.
+Each GPU node is equipped with 2 NVIDIA A100 GPUs and 2 2.60-GHz AMD EPYC 7H12 sockets.
+Each socket has 64 cores without hyperthreading.

 ## Acknowledgements